final-hill/decorator-contracts/README.md

 Above you can see the `area()` method being overridden with the more efficient implementation.
 The `@override` decorator makes explicit that the method is replacing another implementation.

+This decorator does not simply document and verify the fact that the method is overridden, it will also verify that the parameter count matches.

 Static methods, including the constructor, can not be assigned an `@override` decorator.
 In the future this may be enabled for non-constructor static methods